-- A. The County's permit coordination responsibilities are not intended to, nor shall they be construed, as authorizing, granting, or permitting the County to accept or assume any powers of enforcement of the Permit as to the other parties, other than those otherwise granted or delegated by contract, ordinance, or resolution. - B. No party to this MOA shall be deemed to have assumed any liability for any negligent or wrongful acts or omissions of the other parties, and in no event shall any of the provisions of this MOA be construed as a waiver by any party of its sovereign immunity rights or of its liability limits. - C. The individual Co-permittees shall be solely responsible for the cost of any sanctions or penalties imposed by EPA and/or MDE that are associated with violations resulting from the individual jurisdiction's failure to comply with the responsibilities specifically outlined in this MOA, per PART VII.
-ENFORCEMENT AND PENALTIES, Section D. of the Permit. - D. If a Municipality does not provide the required data to the County as indicated in this MOA, the failure to provide data will be noted in the NPDES Annual Report. - E. A copy of the NPDES MS4 Permit issued to the County and Municipalities (Copermittees), or as amended, is attached to this MOA as Exhibit A and is hereby incorporated by reference in its entirety and made part of this MOA. - F. It is understood that this MOA does not abrogate the responsibility of each jurisdiction for its share and responsibility in compliance. - G. Terms and conditions of a future MOA will be re-evaluated and renegotiated as part of the fourth year annual report submittal, as referenced in the Permit, Part V. REAPPLICATION FOR STORMWATER DISCHARGE PERMIT, Section C. - H. This MOA shall be construed, interpreted, and enforced under the laws of the State of Maryland. - I. This MOA may be amended as the parties mutually agree in writing.
-Except for the specific provision amended, the MOA shall remain in full force and effect after such amendment as it was prior to said amendment. - J. Nothing in this MOA is intended or shall be construed in any manner or under any circumstances whatsoever as creating or establishing a relationship of co-partners or a joint venture amongst the parties, or as establishing each party as the agent or representative of the other party for any purpose or in any manner whatsoever.
+- A. The County's permit coordination responsibilities are not intended to, nor shall they be construed, as authorizing, granting, or permitting the County to accept or assume any powers of enforcement of the Permit as to the other parties, other than those otherwise granted or delegated by contract, ordinance, or resolution. - B. No party to this MOA shall be deemed to have assumed any liability for any negligent or wrongful acts or omissions of the other parties, and in no event shall any of the provisions of this MOA be construed as a waiver by any party of its sovereign immunity rights or of its liability limits. - C. The individual Co-permittees shall be solely responsible for the cost of any sanctions or penalties imposed by EPA and/or MDE that are associated with violations resulting from the individual jurisdiction's failure to comply with the responsibilities specifically outlined in this MOA. - D. If a Municipality does not provide the required data to the County as indicated in this MOA, the failure to provide data will be noted in the NPDES Annual Report. - E. The NPDES MS4 permit issued to the County and Municipalities (Co-Permittees) and in effect at any given time shall be incorporated by reference in its entirety and made part of the MOA. - F. It is understood that this MOA does not abrogate the responsibility of each jurisdiction for its share and responsibility in compliance. - G. This MOA shall be construed, interpreted, and enforced under the laws of the State of Maryland. - H. This MOA may be amended as the parties mutually agree in writing.
+Except for the specific provision amended, the MOA shall remain in full force and effect after such amendment as it was prior to said amendment. - I. Nothing in this MOA is intended or shall be construed in any manner or under any circumstances whatsoever as creating or establishing a relationship of co-partners or a joint venture amongst the parties, or as establishing each party as the agent or representative of the other party for any purpose or in any manner whatsoever. - J. The parties represent and warrant that each has obtained all consents and approvals necessary to authorize it to enter into this MOA and to perform its obligations under this MOA. - K. If any provision or application of a provision of this MOA is held invalid by a court of law for any reason, such invalidity shall not affect the other provisions or applications thereof, which can still be given effect without the invalid provision or application.